DeepLearnI/demo-project/TUTORIAL.md

  will be able to synthesize new text that sounds (ostensibly) like Shakespeare.

 Note that this code is nothing special right now; just some basic Python libraries and TensorFlow.
-We don't really have to modify it at all in the beginning to just run it on a cluster of GPU machines using Foundations.
+We don't really have to modify it at all in the beginning to just submit it to a cluster of GPU machines using Foundations.

-The code is set to use a small number of epochs, so the early output will be low quality or even nonsensical; this is just for speed, we'll increase the number of epochs later in the tutorial.
+The code is set to use a very short training time, so the early output may be low quality or even nonsensical; this is just for speed, we'll train the model for longer later in the tutorial.

 ### 1.1 Submit job

-Using this one command, we're going to take the code and run it on a remote server with a GPU, all with this one command!
+Using one command, we're going to take our code and run it on a remote server with a GPU.

 Underneath you'll see a terminal.